 You could either give away your test product for free as a lead magnet or free content or you could charge for it.

 In the case of an informational product, you could release a few modules on YouTube.
-YouTube is an especially helpful place to test online course or membership site content.
+YouTube is an especially helpful place for validating product ideas, testing online courses or membership site content.
 64% of people have said YouTube is good for learning skills for professional or personal development.

 At this point, you’re almost at the end of your product validation journey — but not quite.
 A week or so after your initial users downloaded or purchased your product, collect more feedback so you can improve it further before releasing the final version.

 Step #4: Analyze user feedback and release your product again